53,000 styles, in SFF1 format (for Tyros1, Tyros2, PSR-1000, PSR-2000, PSR-3000, and PSR-S900) and all later keyboards.

 I also limited this style collection to only styles in the earlier SFF1 styles format.
 Later collections include a mix of old (SFF1) and new (SFF2) style formats.
 The newer keyboards can read both of these formats, but earlier keyboards are limited to the earlier SFF1 format.
 The PSR-2000, PSR-2100, PSR-3000, and PSR-S900 as well as the Tyros1 and Tyros2 all use the earlier SFF1 format.
 Not only can owners of these keyboards access all the styles in this collection, there are folders and sub-folders with thousands of styles tuned specifically for their particular Yamaha model.
 Of course, owners of later keyboards can also access all the styles in this collection.

-The styles here are organized into 5 main folders, each with many subfolders.
+The styles are organized into 5 main folders, each with many subfolders.

-1 - Collections.
-The "collections" are still here.
-The main "Collections" folder has 7,400 styles in 10 subfolders: Bart, Brian, Charley, Chris, Dennis, Eileen, Harry, JohnH, and Patrick.
+The "Collections" folder has 7,400 styles in 10 subfolders: Bart, Brian, Charley, Chris, Dennis, Eileen, Harry, JohnH, and Patrick.
 Each of these contributors has a page on the main PSR Tutorial web site.
 Some collectors had such large collections that they have their own main folders: "Coll-JohnV" (8,300 styles), "Coll-Henni" (6,600), "Coll-Jeff" (3,900).
 There are a whole series of smaller collections found in the "Coll-Other" folder, which has 4,500 styles.
 These individual collections are usually organized by the categories established by the original collector.
-All of these collections could be put under a common "Collections" folder.
-I divided them into five parts to simplify the zipping and downloading.

-3 - Yamaha.
 This folder has subfolders for 15 different Yamaha arranger keyboards.
-There are 3,200 styles in this section.
+There are 3,200 Yamaha styles in this section.
 These are the original preset styles from each of these keyboards.
 If you have Styles #8, there will be some duplicate file sets found here.

 Not every Yamaha keyboard has a USB port and, as such, even if you ordered this file collection on a USB, or copied it to a USB, you would not be able to use the files directly from the USB drive.
 If you have a PSR-2000 or a PSR-2100, you are simply out of luck.
 You would have to copy the files from the USB to your computer's hard drive and, from there, copy small sets of style files to a floppy disk, which you can take to your PSR-2000 or PSR-2100.